tslamars/homelab-flux/README.md

 ```

 You could create a dev overlay inside `apps`, make sure
 to change the `spec.path` inside `clusters/dev-2/apps.yaml` to `path: ./apps/dev-2`.
-Fix also Kustomize for apps.
+Fix also apps folder for new cluster (kustomize, etc.).

 Push the changes to the main branch: